Learning to Describe Solutions for Bug Reports Based on Developer Discussions: BART Models

-We leverage PLBART~\cite{AhmadPLBART}, which was pretrained on large amounts of code from GitHub and software-related natural language from StackOverflow.
+We use PLBART~\cite{AhmadPLBART}, which was pretrained on large amounts of code from GitHub and software-related natural language from StackOverflow.
 Compared to other pretrained models, fine-tuning PLBART achieves higher performance for various NL+code tasks, including code summarization, code generation, code translation, and code classification.
-Since our task also requires reasoning about code and technical text, we choose to use PLBART over other pretrained models in our work.
+Since our task also requires reasoning about code and technical text, we choose PLBART over other pretrained models in our work.
+We present automated metrics for PLBART and \PLBARTFiltered{} in Table~\ref{table:gen-results-table}.
+The average length of PLBART's output is 9.0 and 8.6 tokens on the full and filtered test sets respectively, while it is 9.3 and 9.4 for \PLBARTFiltered{}.

 For completion, we compare against BART-based models which are not pretrained on code or technical text.
 First, we consider mBART base (multilingual BART)~\cite{tang2020multilingual}, which is the underlying architecture of PLBART.
 Without pretraining (randomly initializing the same architecture), performance is very low, as shown in Table~\ref{table:bart}.
 The publicly released pretrained mBART model, which is pretrained on non-technical natural language, does not use the base architecture but rather large.
 We also fine-tune this model on our training set but find that it achieves lower performance than PLBART.
 Finally, we compare against BART base~\cite{lewis-etal-2020-bart}, which is also pretrained on non-technical natural language.
 Again, this model underperforms PLBART.
 Because PLBART's performance is higher, we choose to focus on this model in our work.